XIA1900/SE/README.md

 	6. anonymous post
 	7. block/report/like/dislike/follow others users/posts
 	8. setting personal information
+	9. receive notifications, such as new followers, new posts, new replies etc
 -   If signed as **managers**:
 	1. can close/delete a post
 	2. can mute a user if he/she violates certain rules
 	3. post rules
 	4. deal with reports from users
+	5. receive notifications including reports or requests from users

   ## **Other Functions**
 - Can have different groups in which people of similar interests can discuss with each other.
 Groups can be "sports", "music", "rate-my-professor", "daily life", "courses" ... and so on.
 Users can join multiple groups and discuss with others in the group.
 Each group may have a few managers.